-My postdoctoral research at Swansea University was involved with inter-disciplinary research in using micro- and nano-fabrication using Centre for NanoHealth clean room facilities, applied to microelectronics applications.
+My postdoctoral research at Swansea University was involved with inter-disciplinary research in using micro- and nano-fabrication using the Centre for NanoHealth’s clean room facilities, applied to microelectronics applications.

-I joined Cardiff University as senior process engineer since Sept 2016.
-My main role is to work together with both academics and industries to develop advanced manufacturing process for III V semiconductor devices for opto-electronic and electronics applications.
+I joined Cardiff University as senior process engineer in Sept 2016.
+My main role is to work together with both academic and industrial users to develop advanced manufacturing processes for III-V semiconductor devices for opto-electronic and electronics applications.

 - PhD Engineering, Swansea University

 - BEng, Electronic and Electrical Engineering, Swansea University

 - Diploma in Electronics Engineering, TAR College, Malaysia